 Vandalism may be described as an act of violence—a hate crime—perpetrated against property and, by proxy, against a community.
 Black churches, synagogues, and Native American institutions have had a long history of the broken windows, graffiti, and arson attacks that are the signatures of hatred and bigotry.

 The tiny Cambodian Buddhist community in Portland, Maine had taken several years to secure its first temple, which it called Watt Samaki, or “Unity Temple.”
-But in August of 1993, the door was hacked with an ax, the contents of the Buddha hall strewn about the yard, and everything of value destroyed or stolen.
+But in August 1993, the door was hacked with an ax, the contents of the Buddha hall strewn about the yard, and everything of value destroyed or stolen.
 “This is why my tears keep dropping when I talk about the vandalism of the Watt Samaki with friends and caring people,” said member Pirun Sen. “It is a small house, but these people reminded me to take care of Watt Samaki as if it were diamond and gold.”
 The incident—heartbreaking for the struggling Khmer community in Portland—was added to a growing list of vandalism attacks directed against America’s newest religious traditions.
-In 1983, for example, a small rural Buddhist community in Rockford, Illinois was the target: the fenced farmhouse that had become a Lao Buddhist temple was partially destroyed by a fire suspected as the work of arsonists.
+In 1983, a small rural Buddhist community in Rockford, Illinois was the target: the fenced farmhouse that had become a Lao Buddhist temple was partially destroyed by a fire suspected as the work of arsonists.
 In 1986, in separate incidents, the temple was sprayed with rifle fire and pipe bombed.
 “Because the monks spoke little English, their cries for help were ignored,” remembers Stanley Campbell, Rockford’s Urban Ministries director at the time.

-Like the Cambodian Buddhists in Maine or the Laotian Buddhists in Rockford, other newcomers on the American religious scene have also been targets.
+Like the Cambodian Buddhists in Maine or the Laotian Buddhists in Illinois, other newcomers on the American religious scene have also been targets.
 On February 8, 1983, a headline in the Pittsburgh Post Gazette read, “Vandals toss paint, smash holy statues in Hindu Temple.”
 The new temple, built in a residential area in Monroeville, had been broken into, and vandals smashed five of the images of the Deities and tore up the sacred Guru Granth Sahib of the Sikhs which had a place on a side altar.
 Across the main altar was scrawled the word “Leave.”
 In 1987, vandals attacked the newly built Meenakshi Temple in the Houston suburb of Pearland, where dozens of the foot-high ornamental spires that added elegance to the roof of the temple were broken off and smashed on the walkway below.
 The spires were the work of Hindu craftsmen who spent many months on the temple’s ornamentation.
 In 1989, the Bharatiya Temple in Troy, Michigan was attacked on the anniversary of Kristallnacht, the day Nazis vandalized synagogues and smashed the storefront windows of Jewish merchants all over Germany.
 In 2011, the Pittsburgh Hindu community found themselves victim of yet another violation, when four men robbed Hindu practitioners at a Penn Hills temple.
-On New Year’s Day 2012, a lone arsonist in New York attacked a Muslim-owned convenience store, an Islamic cultural center, a Hindu home gathering, and the home of an African-American Christian couple all in one night, throwing Molotov cocktails into the windows of each building.
+On New Year’s Day 2012, a lone arsonist in New York attacked a Muslim-owned convenience store, an Islamic cultural center, a Hindu home gathering, and the home of an African American Christian couple all in one night, throwing Molotov cocktails into the windows of each building.

-A mosque in Yuba City, California was almost finished when it was destroyed by fire on September 1, 1994.
-The electrical wiring had not yet been installed in the building when it went up in flames, and the five alarm fire was determined to be of suspicious origin.
+Construction on a mosque in Yuba City, California was almost finished when it was destroyed by fire on September 1, 1994.
+The electrical wiring had not yet been installed in the building when it went up in flames, and the five-alarm fire was determined to be of suspicious origin.
 This was only one of a number of attacks on American mosques, some of which seem to be provoked by world events.
 In 1985, for example, the Dar Es Salaam mosque in Houston was firebombed.
 Sayed Gomah, President of the Islamic Society of Greater Houston, speculated at the time that the attackers had acted in retaliation for the taking of forty hostages on TWA Flight 847 by Lebanese Shi’ite Muslims.
-Arson attacks against mosques in places like Joplin, Missouri and Toledo, Ohio made national news as recently as 2012.
+Arson attacks against mosques in places like Joplin, Missouri and Toledo, Ohio made national news in 2012.
 In the Toledo, Ohio case, Randolph Linn—an ex-Marine and truck driver—drank 45 beers, saw an image of a wounded soldier on Fox News, and spontaneously decided to drive over 80 miles to the Islamic Center of Toledo, where he used burning gasoline to cause over one million dollars in damage.

 American Muslims launched the Council on American-Islamic Relations (CAIR) in 1994 to document and investigate such incidents.
 In 2012, CAIR released its annual report report highlighting the spike in anti-Muslim incidents during Ramadan of that year.
 The Southern Poverty Law Center, a civil rights think tank, reported that the number of anti-Muslim hate groups in the United States tripled between 2010 and 2012.